tstack/lnav/docs/source/formats.rst

-File formats that are not naturally understood by **lnav** can be automatically detected and converted to a usable form using the :ref:`tuning_file_format` configuration options.
+File formats that are not naturally understood by **lnav** can be automatically detected and converted to a usable form using the :code:`converter` property.
 For example, PCAP files can be detected and converted to a JSON-lines form using :code:`tshark`.
 The conversion process works as follows:

 #.
 The first 1024 bytes of the file are read, if available.
 #.
 This header is converted into a hex string.
 #.
+For each log format that has defined a :code:`converter`,
-For each file-format, every "header expression" is evaluated
-   to see if there is a match.
+   every "header expression" is evaluated to see if there is a match.
 The header expressions are SQLite expressions where the following variables are defined:

    :\:header: A string containing the header as a hex string.

    :\:filepath: The path to the file.

 #.
 If a match is found, the converter script defined in the
-   file format will be invoked and passed the format MIME type and path to the file as arguments.
+   log format will be invoked and passed the format name and path to the file as arguments.
 The script should write the converted form of the input file on its standard output.
    Any errors should be written to the standard error.
 #.
-The MIME type will be associated with the original file and
+The log format will be associated with the original file will
-   only log formats that have the corresponding type will be used to interpret the file.
+   be used to interpret the converted file.